 - Re-align your spine with a firm oil massage in the outdoor spa sala overlooking the beach

-- Take a sunset longtail trip to Koh Nok and let staff prepare you a candlelit barbecue dinner
+- Take a sunset longtail trip to Koh Nok and let staff prepare you a candlelit barbecue dinner (weather dependent)

 - Descend underwater and scuba dive around limestone Shark Point and King Cruiser wreck dive